AWS

 • Storing Data in PostgreSQL: You set up a PostgreSQL database to store the collected asset data, enabling efficient querying and analysis.

-• Transforming Data with DBT: You utilized DBT to apply data transformations, enhancing the quality and usability of your cloud asset inventory.
+• Transforming Data with dbt: You utilized dbt to apply data transformations, enhancing the quality and usability of your cloud asset inventory.

 • Visualizing Data in Grafana: You imported pre-built dashboards into Grafana, allowing you to visualize and monitor your AWS assets dynamically.